carvelsaputra/laravue/README.md

 ## Why use this ?
-this boilerplate make developer easier to make monolith Laravel project which integrated with Vue.js and vue-router as default front-end router, this boilerplate is :
+This boilerplate make developer easier to make monolith Laravel project which integrated with Vue.js and vue-router as default front-end router, this boilerplate is :
 <br>
  ✅ High scalability